These (Mostly) One-Ingredient Halloween Costumes Will Make Your Friends Believe You Tried

 The approach of Halloween fills many fancy-dress enthusiasts with anticipation, glee, and excitement.
 And then there are those among us who, frankly, kinda dread it.
 Are you actually supposed to ride the subway or show up at the office on mandatory costume-contest day in some kind of cosplay regalia?
 Do you really need to research all of this year’s pop-culture moments to come up with something clever?
 If your answer is yes, that's cool — but if finding (and putting on) a getup feels like pulling teeth, then you're in the right place.

 We’ve put together a list of “one-ingredient” costumes — ensembles that make you look like the Halloween enthusiast that you decidedly are not in a single step.
 (Full disclosure: some are two-ingredient.)
 Click through to check out the suggested pieces you can throw on last minute for a costume that won’t get you turned away from the party.
 Hey, you might even win an award this year.
+(But probably not.)

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.